matrix-org/patience/README.md

 Patience aims to support testing different combinations of Matrix clients and servers in a unified environment.

-At the moment, Element Web is the only supported client, but anything that fits in an `iframe` should be easy to add.
+Element Web and Hydrogen are the currently supported clients.
+Anything that fits in an `iframe` should be easy to add.
 Tools such as [Appetize](https://appetize.io/) could be used to add mobile clients.